thecodeteam/heliosburn/docs/api/log.md

 #### Response Body

-The response body contains a `log` key containing a list of log entries.
+The response body contains a `log` key containing a list of log entries, ordered most recent to least recent.
+A `matchedEntries` key provides the number of log entries that matched your query.

 #### Status Codes